ijekel2/clrs-implementations/README.md

-## Algorithms and Data Structure from CLRS Textbook
+## Algorithms and Data Structures from CLRS Textbook
 This repository contains algorithms and data structures from the textbook Introduction to Algorithms by Cormen, Leiserson, Rivest, and Stein (CLRS).
 For each chapter I implement the algorithms in Java and write a simple unit test for each.
 Due to restrictions in time,